weiyadi/dlm_bnn/README.md

 This repository has the following directory structure
  * *README*: This file.
  * *data*: prepares data.
+ * *example*: contains two example model file and one configuration file for running the demonstration below.
  * *models*: contains the implementation of the neural networks.
  * *posteriors*: contains the implementation of variational inference.
  * *helpers.py*: contains the helper functions to train and evaluate of the models.